 “Military Property” Defined

-- “Military property is all property, real or personal, owned, held, or used by one of the armed forces of the United States.
-It is immaterial whether the property sold, disposed, destroyed, lost, or damaged had been issued to the accused, to someone else, or even issued at all.
-If it is proved by either direct or circumstantial evidence that items of individual issue were issued to the accused, it may be inferred, depending on all the evidence, that the damage, destruction, or loss proved was due to the neglect of the accused.
+“Military property is all property, real or personal, owned, held, or used by one of the United States armed forces.
+It is immaterial whether the property sold, disposed of, destroyed, lost, or damaged had been issued to the accused, to someone else, or even issued at all.
+Suppose it is proved by either direct or circumstantial evidence that items of the individual issue were issued to the accused.
+In that case, depending on all the evidence, it may be inferred that the damage, destruction, or loss proved was due to the neglect of the accused.
 Retail merchandise of service exchange stores is not military property under this article.”
-MCM, 32c(1).

 Military property does not include:

 Property Need Not Have Been Personally Issued

-The specification must as a whole or directly state that the property was military property of the United States.
-United States v.
-Rockey , 022 C.M.R.
-372 (A.B.R.
-1956); United States v.
-Schiavo , 14 M.J.
-649 (A.C.M.R.
-1982).
+The specification must or directly state that the property was military property of the United States.

 Unlawful Sale of Military Property